 Chapter Thirty-seven

 Vivenna awoke sore, tired, and terrified.
-She struggled immediately, but was still bound, and only succeeded in rolling herself into a less comfortable position.
+She struggled immediately, but her hands and legs were tied, and she only succeeded in rolling herself into a less comfortable position.

 She was in a dark room, her face--gagged--pressing awkwardly against a splintering wood floor.
 She still wore her dress, one of the expensive foreign ones that Denth had complained about.
-Her hands were tied behind her with what felt like rope, and she was no longer in her rooms.
-This place was far more run down, she could tell that even from the floor.
+Her hands were tied behind her, and she was no longer in her rooms.
+This place was far more run down; she could tell that even from the floor.

 Someone was in the room with her.
 Someone with a lot of BioChroma.
 She could feel it without even concentrating.

-She twisted, rolling on her back with an awkward motion, for her legs were tied together as well.
+She twisted, rolling on her back with an awkward motion.
 The room was dark, but she could see a figure silhouetted against a starlit sky, standing on a balcony a short distance away.

-She froze.
 It was him.

 He turned back toward her, face dark in the unlit room, and she began to squirm with panic.
 What was this man planning to do with her?
 Horrible possibilities appeared in her mind.